 The Econometrics Lab (EML): This campus computing facility also provides services to Population Sciences at Berkeley affiliates and other researchers on aging.
 The EML’s human subjects and network security clearances which allow it to provide access to restricted data sets in a particularly convenient way, importantly, to the restricted parts of the Health and Retirement Survey (HRS).

-UC Data: The UC Data Archive and Technical Assistance, directed by Dr. Patricia Frontiera, is UC Berkeley’s primary archive of numeric social science and health data.
-UC DATA currently maintains broad holdings in topics of interest to demographers and population researchers, including data addressing mortality, natality, aging, families, labor, morbidity, and domestic and international migration.
+UC Data: The UC Data Archive and Technical Assistance: UC Berkeley’s primary archive of numeric social science and health data from 1991 – 2013.
+It moved under the umbrella of the D-Lab Data Services in 2013.
+UC DATA maintains hard copies of its archive data, including broad holdings in topics of interest to demographers and population researchers, including data addressing mortality, natality, aging, families, labor, morbidity, and domestic and international migration.
 Although supporting the research use of secondary data is one of its most important roles, UC DATA also serves as a repository for directly deposited data.
 UC DATA disseminates data in raw form through its website (ucdata.berkeley.edu).
 It also provides tools for web-based analysis of popular data sets, such as the American Community Survey and the General Social Survey in collaboration with the Computer-assisted Survey Methods group at Berkeley (sda.berkeley.edu).

 Xlab (Experimental Social Science Laboratory): Population Sciences at Berkeley affiliates have access to Berkeley’s Experimental Social Sciences Laboratory (aka Xlab), conducts experiment-based investigations of issues of interest to social scientists.
 Xlab supports in-lab, online, mobile, and external in-person experiments.
 Xlab supports UC Berkeley’s world class research by providing resources such experiment coordination, payment support, access to software and grants, as well as access to a 5,000-person subject pool, payment mechanism and a Master Protocol to facilitate IRB approval from the University’s Committee for the Protection of Human Subjects.
 Xlab is located in the Thomas Long Business Library and managed by Dean of the Haas School of Business.